echoreader/bytehuman.blog/posts/how-many-days-to-learn-python-language.md

 But the most important **day** is today the day you start.
 Don't get paralyzed by the long-term timeline.
 Focus on the first week.
 Master the **fundamentals**.
 Celebrate the small win of a working script.
 The journey of a thousand miles begins with a single line of code, and that line is `print("Hello, World!")`.

+> Also check out [Google Machine Learning Certification (Free)](https://bytehuman.blog/google-machine-learning-certification-free/) — an article that covers a similar topic and complements this one.

 ## Frequently Asked Questions (FAQ) on Learning Python

 <details>